How long does it take to get a hearing decision and to start collecting Social Security Disability or SSI benefits?

 Typically SSI back pay is paid in up to three installments six months apart with the first two not to exceed three times the maximum SSI Federal Benefit Rate.
 In 2018, that amount is $2,250.
 However, if after your Social Security starts and you are no longer eligible for SSI due to your ongoing SSDI benefit, you can request the remaining SSI installments to be released as soon as the SSDI starts.
 Similarly, if you are expected to be ineligible for twelve months due to another reason or your disability is expected to result in death within twelve months, you can request that all SSI back pay be released in a single payment.
 Making the request in writing will reduce potential oversight of your request.

 Even if your SSI benefits will be ongoing to supplement a limited SSDI payment, you may also be able to get an early release of part or all of later installments if you have a compelling need for more than the initial installment.
 For example, if you need the money to pay the down payment on a house or to buy a car for medical transportation, or to catch up past-due rent or mortgage to avoid eviction or foreclosure, or to keep utilities from being cut off, or to pay past-due medical bills or to pay for needed medical care, you may be successful in getting additional funds released before the installment due dates.
 If any of these circumstances apply to you, you can submit a written petition for the release of funds.
 Be prepared to provide documentation of the dollar amount needed in the form of past-due notices and written estimates.

 What to Do If Your Claim is Denied at the Disability Hearing

-If the administrative law judge denies your claim and you still aren’t approved for collecting Social Security disability benefits, see our article “What Is a Social Security Appeals Council Review and What Can I Do If the Appeals Council Denies My Claim?”
+If the administrative law judge denies your claim for Social Security Disability and/or SSI benefits and you think that a procedural error may have been made, you can appeal.
+Information about appealing a hearing denial can be found in our article What Is a Social Security Appeals Council Review and What Can I Do If the Appeals Council Denies My Claim?